 - Support vaccine acceptance by having company leaders share their reasons for being vaccinated.
 The Centers for Disease Control (CDC) offers free workplace posters to help you encourage employees to get vaccinated.

 - Provide your employees with clear information on vaccination.
 COVID-19 vaccinations are free and available to everyone aged 12 and over.
-Find vaccination providers in your area and share that information with your employees.

 - Be flexible and allow employees to take time from work to get their immunization.
 The COVID-19 Supplemental Sick Leave law, passed in March 2021, requires businesses to provide supplemental paid sick leave for COVID-19, including time off to get vaccinated.
 Small businesses employing fewer than 25 employees are exempt from the law but can qualify for a federal tax credit if they do not offer supplemental sick leave.